Angienoelhaverly/UFOs/README.md

 * Build and deploy JavaScript functions, including built-in functions.
 * Convert JavaScript functions to arrow functions.
 * Build and deploy forEach (JavaScript for loop).
-* Create, populate, and dynamically filter a table using JavaScript and HTML
+* Create, populate, and dynamically filter a table using JavaScript and HTML (conver a Javascript array into an HTML Table)

 ## Deliverables
 * Deliverable 1: Filter UFO sightings on multiple criteria